-An FCI, is used to reflect and assess the "stress exerted on economic agents by uncertainty and changing expectations of loss in financial markets and institutions" (Illing and Liu (2003)).
+An FSI is used to reflect and assess the "stress exerted on economic agents by uncertainty and changing expectations of loss in financial markets and institutions" (Illing and Liu, 2003, 2006).
 It "is a continuous variable with a spectrum of values, where extreme values are called financial crises."
 FSIs can be employed for identifying the financial distress severity and dating the systemic conditions, and thereby warning and predicting the possible breakthrough of a crisis in the financial system.
-One of the advantages in using FSIs is that an FSI is continuous of high frequency (daily, weekly, monthly etc.), covering numerous systemically important financial markets.
+An FSI could continue with high frequency (daily, weekly, monthly etc.) and cover numerous systemically important financial markets.
 There are two key elements in constructing an FSI: variables choice and weighting method.
 The variables adopted should cover the main components (markets) of the regarded financial system.
 The literature gives alternative weighting schemes: (1) equal weights; (2) equal variance weights; (3) credit weights; and (4) principal components.
 Cardarelli et al. (2009) designed an FSI by an equal-variance weighting, including seven variables grouped into three categories in banking, securities, and foreign exchange markets for 17 advanced economies over the past 30 years.
 The notable Cleveland Financial Stress Index (CFSI) by Oet et al. (2011) comprises eleven variables from inter-bank markets, foreign exchange markets, credit markets and equity markets.
 The CFSI is summed by a variable weighting approach in terms of variable transforming function.
-Craig and Keeton (2009) introduced the Kansas City Financial Stress Index (KCFSI), which also covers eleven variables with various spreads, aggregated with the weights by factor analysis.
+Hakkio and Keeton (2009) introduced the Kansas City Financial Stress Index (KCFSI), which also covers eleven variables with various spreads, aggregated with the weights by factor analysis.
 Following Cardarelli et al. (2009), Balakrishnan et al. (2009) constructed financial stress indices for emerging markets (EM-FSI).
 Table B in the Appendix provides a summary description of the empirical studies of various FSIs.